From Canada to Portugal

 Extra work on my own (if I had access to space, decent weather, and the motivation to push myself).

-Morning sessions: Focus on technical work, individual skill development, and position-specific training.
+Afternoon sessions: Focus on technical work, individual skill development, and position-specific training.

-The biggest difference?
-Time on the ball.
+I think the biggest difference for me has been Time on the ball.

 2. The Intensity and Tactical Focus in Europe